Zen Spot #63 -- Mindfulness, meditation and a father’s peaceful passing January 30, 2018 00:05

 We administered morphine twice over the last two days.
 His response to our questions about his level of discomfort, after he had lost the ability to speak, was to simply and rigidly wave his hand, in an arc, over the area below his navel, from hip to hip.
 There was no discernible relief because there was no discernible pain.
 I often wonder if he indicated discomfort, knowing we’d administer the morphine, with the hope that it would somehow relieve our pain.

 My father was a devout Catholic.
 Never missing mass, he prayed faithfully and, more than anybody I’ve ever met, practiced The Noble Eightfold Path.
 He was humbled and committed.
 He struggled and was more poor than I ever knew.
 His generosity and patience belied his struggle.
 Years passed before I realized.

-In particular, I remember a light blue polyester hoodie, the sleeves of which strained awfully to reach the top of his wrist knuckles.
+In particular, I remember a light blue polyester hoodie, the sleeves of which strained to reach the top of his wrists.
 People remarked that he was cheap.
-Twenty-two years of a sweatshirt that didn’t fit because he was poor.
+Twenty-two years with a sweatshirt that didn’t fit because he was poor.
 The money he earned went to my mother, brother and me.
 Selfless.

 I expected something different as he crossed the finish line…relief, fear, sadness, pain, confusion.
 None consumed me.
 I was on a first name basis with each during the previous weeks.
 Now, there was peace.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.